growersintl/growers/doc/build-msw.md

 software written by Thomas Bernard.

-See readme-qt.txt for instructions on building Growers QT, the graphical user interface.
+See readme-qt.md for instructions on building Growers QT, the graphical user interface.

 WINDOWS BUILD NOTES